In Break With Precedent, No Heir Apparent For China's Xi Jinping

 The committee includes one person known to be very close to Xi - Li Zhanshu.
 Li, who often accompanies Xi on overseas trips, was named the third-ranked member, meaning he will most likely assume the role of head of the largely rubber-stamp parliament.
 That will not be confirmed until parliament meets in March."

-As NPR's Bill Chappell reported on Tuesday, Xi, 64 will turn 68 while in office, "putting him outside of China's norm of not allowing leaders who are older than 67 to hold power."
+As NPR's Bill Chappell reported on Tuesday, the 64-year-old Xi will turn 68 while in office, "putting him outside of China's norm of not allowing leaders who are older than 67 to hold power."

 Anthony reports: "Xi introduced the seven most powerful men in China, including himself.
 He said China would continue the policy of economic reform and opening to the outside world, which it began nearly 40 years ago."